Stocks slip but remain on track for another winning week

-NEW YORK (AP) — Stocks slipped in Friday morning trading, as falling oil prices dragged down energy companies, but the S&P 500 remained on track to close out its third straight winning week following a brutal December.
+NEW YORK (AP) — Stocks slipped Friday, as falling oil prices dragged down energy companies, but the S&P 500 remained on track to close out its third straight winning week following a brutal stretch in December.

-CRUDE CALL: Energy stocks in the S&P 500 fell 1 percent for the largest loss among the 11 sectors that make up the index.
-Exxon Mobil, Chevron and ConocoPhillips all dropped more than 1 percent.
+KEEPING SCORE: The S&P 500 was down 6 points, or 0.2 percent, at 2,591, as of noon Eastern time.
+It had been down as much as 0.7 percent earlier in the morning.

-Benchmark U.S. crude oil fell 81 cents, or 1.5 percent, to $51.75 per barrel and on pace to break a long winning streak.
-Oil has climbed for nine straight days, as it recovered a portion of sharp losses from prior months when worries flared about weakening demand and too much supply.
+CRUDE CALL: Energy stocks in the S&P 500 fell 0.7 percent for the largest loss among the 11 sectors that make up the index.
+ConocoPhillips, Diamondback Energy and Hess all fell more than 2 percent.

 Most Read Business Stories